Foto del docente

 2018-25 TIMID, ClinicalTrials.gov NCT04620824, REC 18/EM/0057, IRAS 219992, End date: 31/12/2025.
 Chief Invest.

 RESEARCH INTERESTS: Analysis of the molecular basis of mechanisms involved in the interaction of bacterial pathogens with their environment - the human host - by use of genomic tools and the study of microbial physiology.
-Most recent contributions were the identification of epigenetic control of bacterial gene expression and the identification of bacterial replication within a subset of tissue macrophages prior to invasive disease.
+Most recent contributions were the identification of phase variable epigenetic control in bacteria and bacterial replication within a subset of tissue macrophages prior to invasive disease.
 Additional interests include investigation into the molecular determinants of antimicrobial drug resistance and mechanisms governing mobile genetic elements.

 PUBLICATIONS (orcid.org/0000-0003-4117-793X)